mpv-player/mpv/DOCS/man/en/options.rst

 --vf=<filter1[=parameter1:parameter2:...],filter2,...>
     Specify a list of video filters to apply to the video stream.
-See :ref:`video_filters` for details and descriptions of the available filters.
+See `video_filters` for details and descriptions of the available filters.
     The option variants ``--vf-add``, ``--vf-pre``, ``--vf-del`` and ``--vf-clr`` exist to modify a previously specified list, but you shouldn't need these for typical use.